Introduction

 Pouring Process

-Prepare forms, pour concrete evenly, consolidate to remove air pockets, and level the surface for a smooth finish.
+Prepare your forms, pour the concrete evenly, consolidate to eliminate air pockets, and level the surface for a smooth finish.

 -